falconmick/tdd-demo/slides.md

 {click}

 our Successful value actually being false!!
-This has happened because we had forgotten to upate the happy path code to correctly set up the validate mock to return true.
-One could argue the actual issue is that my implementation could have only returned a false result inside of an if statement and then this wouldn't have happened, but I find that the happy case breaking upon fixing the new test is just a part of a growing test suite and the best solution is to just amend the happy path as we go.
+This has happened because we had forgotten to update the happy path code to correctly set up to validate mock to return true.
+I have found that the happy case breaking upon fixing the new test is just a part of a growing test suite and the best solution is to just amend the happy path as we go.

 {click}